 The Alfresco Scanner allows extracting object such as document, folders and lists and saves this data to migration-center for further processing.
 The key features of Alfresco Scanner are:

-The Alfresco adapters are not included in the standard migration-center Jobserver but it is delivered packaged as Alfresco Module Package (.amp) which has to be installed in the Alfresco Repository Server.
-This amp file contains an entire Jobserver that will run under the Alfresco's Tomcat, and contains only the Alfresco adapters in it.
-For using other adapters please install the regular Server Components as it is described in the Installation Guide and use that one.
+The Alfresco connectors are not included in the standard migration-center Jobserver but it is delivered packaged as Alfresco Module Package (.amp) which has to be installed in the Alfresco Repository Server.
+This amp file contains an entire Jobserver that will run under the Alfresco's Tomcat, and contains only the Alfresco connectors in it.
+For using other connectors please install the regular Server Components as it is described in the Installation Guide and use that one.

 The first step of the installation is to copy